-Certain aspects of the proposed development will trigger the need for Section 21, Water Use License Applications (WULAs) (or General Authorisation [GA] applications) such as river crossings or any activities within 500 m of a wetland.
-Once the final layout receives an EA, these applications must then be submitted to the Department of Water and Sanitation (DWS).
+Certain aspects of the development could trigger the need for Section 21, Water Use License Applications (WULAs) (or general authorisation [GA] applications) such as river crossings or any activities within 500m of a wetland.
+Once the final layout receives Environmental Authorisation, these applications must then be submitted to the Department of Water and Sanitation (DWS).

-Preliminary information regarding the state and function of the observed water bodies, including suitable No-Go buffer areas, are provided.
+Information regarding the state and function of the observed water bodies, including suitable no-go buffers areas is thus also provided.

-1.2 Assumptions and limitations
+1.2 Assumptions and Limitations

-To obtain a comprehensive understanding of the dynamics of both the flora and fauna of communities within study sites, as well as the status of endemic, rare or threatened species in any study area, assessments should consider investigations at different time scales (across seasons/years) and through replication.
-However, due to time constraints these long-term studies are not feasible, and assessments are mostly based on instantaneous sampling.
-This limitation is common to many impact assessment type studies, but the findings are deemed adequate for the purposes of decision-making support regarding project acceptability in this first phase of the project (i.e. screening), unless otherwise stated.
+To obtain a comprehensive understanding of the dynamics of both the flora and fauna of communities within a study site, as well as the status of endemic, rare or threatened species in any area, assessments should always consider investigations at different time scales (across seasons/years) and through replication.
+However, due to time constraints these long-term studies are not feasible and are thus mostly based on instantaneous sampling.
+This limitation is common to many impact assessment type studies, but the findings are deemed adequate for the purposes of decision-making support regarding project acceptability, unless otherwise stated.

-Due to the scope of the work presented in this report, a long-term investigation of the proposed study sites was not possible and as such not perceived as part of the Terms of Reference (ToR) for screening.
-However, a concerted effort was made to assess as much of the potential sites, as well as make use of available supporting literature, species distribution data and aerial photography.
+Therefore, due to the scope of the work presented in this report, a long-term investigation of the proposed site was not possible and as such not perceived as part of the Terms of Reference.
+However, a concerted effort was made to sample and assess as much of the potential site, as well as make use of any supporting literature, species distribution data and aerial photography.

-Information presented in this report only has reference to the study area as indicated on the accompanying maps and cannot be applied to any other area without detailed investigation.
+It should be emphasised that information, as presented in this document, only has reference to the study area as indicated on the accompanying maps.
+Therefore, this information cannot be applied to any other area without detailed investigation.